sucklead/DCoTEHook/README.md

  This will start up CoCMainWin32.exe and then use MinHook to hook its file access requests.
  All file open requests will be checked for a matching file in the mods directory tree first before loading .
  You should replicate the folder structure in the main directory in the mods directory for any files you want to override.

+# Build

+If you want to build the source for yourself you can find it at https://github.com/sucklead/DCoTEHook.
+You can use VS2019 Community Edition to run the CMake build.